Matthew Stevens: 2000–2005

 In the 1999–00 season Stevens got to all three finals of the Triple Crown events.
 In the final of the 1999 UK Championship he lost to Mark Williams 8–10.
-He won the 2000 Masters title, with a 10–8 win over Ken Doherty in the final.
-At the 2000 World Championship, he reached the first of his two world championship finals to date.
-After victories over Tony Drago, Alan McManus, Jimmy White, and Joe Swail, he faced Mark Williams in the final, losing 16–18, after having led 10–6, 13–7, and then 14–10, with the final session to play.
+He won the 2000 Masters title, with a 10–8 win over Doherty in the final.
+At the 2000 World Championship, he achieved victories over Tony Drago, McManus, Jimmy White, and Joe Swail, before facing Williams in the final.
+Stevens lost 16–18, having led 10–6, 13–7, and then 14–10, with the final session to play.
 Stevens became only the second player in the history of the world championship to lose in the final from holding a four frame overnight lead.
-He has also been beaten in a world championship semi-final on four occasions: in 2001, 2002, 2004, and 2012.
-In 2002, he looked certain to have won a place in the final, leading Peter Ebdon 16–14 in their semi-final tie, and just needing a relatively simple red in the 31st frame to leave his opponent requiring snookers.
-When Stevens missed the pot, Ebdon made an impressive clearance to win the frame and went on to take the next two frames to win the match 17–16.
+In 2002, he came within one frame from securing a place in the final, leading Peter Ebdon 16–14 in their semi-final tie, and requiring a red in the 31st frame to leave his opponent requiring snookers.
+When Stevens missed the pot, Ebdon made a clearance to win the frame and went on to take the next two frames to win the match 17–16.

-Stevens won the 2003 UK Championship, after beating Stephen Hendry in the final.
-He trailed Hendry 0–4 at the first interval, but remarkably he reeled off the next five frames; Hendry found his form again to lead 7–5, but Stevens was not to be denied and clinched a 10–8 victory.
-This remains the only ranking tournament victory of his career.
-However, he followed this achievement with a run of nine successive first round defeats in best-of-nine matches, only interrupted by a run to the semi-final of the 2004 World Championship.
+Stevens won the 2003 UK Championship, after beating Hendry in the final.
+He trailed Hendry 0–4 at the first interval, before winning the next five frames; Hendry fought back to lead 7–5, but Stevens responded and clinched a 10–8 victory.
+This was the first ranking tournament victory of his career.
+He followed this achievement with a run of nine successive first round defeats in best-of-nine matches, only interrupted by a run to the semi-final of the 2004 World Championship.

-He was again runner-up at the 2005 World Championship, losing 16–18 to Shaun Murphy in the final, having been up 10–6, and then 12–11 with only the final session to play.
-He again relinquished a four frame overnight lead to lose in the final, only the third time this had ever happened in world championship history.
-The turning point was arguably the 22nd frame, in which he had a shot at the final blue to leave Murphy needing snookers; Stevens elected to play the shot left-handed rather than use the rest and, when he missed the shot, Murphy then cleared the table to level the match at 11–11.
-Despite the disappointment of losing the final, Stevens insisted that Murphy had simply been the "better player" and that he would himself eventually win the championship.
+He was runner-up at the 2005 World Championship, losing 16–18 to Shaun Murphy in the final, having been up 10–6, and then 12–11 with only the final session to play.
+He relinquished a four frame overnight lead to lose in the final, the third time this had happened in world championship history.
+Stevens insisted that Murphy had simply been the "better player" and that he believed he would eventually win the championship himself.

-The following year, Stevens was beaten by Ken Doherty 8–13 in the second round of the 2006 World Championship, having gone into the final session level at 8–8.
+The following year, Stevens was beaten by Doherty 8–13 in the second round of the 2006 World Championship.